 During the 1990s, labor day meant attending Seattle‘s Bumbershoot Music and Arts Festival for my friends and I. Back then, the tickets were cheap as fuck — around $7 – $12 tops — and we still sneaked in every single year.
 We were young and there was always an incredible mix on the bill full of acts worth discovering.
-Looking up those old lineups now, there are definitely things that I wish that I would have known enough to check out and other performances that I can’t even remember whether I got the chance to catch or not.
+Looking up those old lineups now, there are definitely things that I wish that I would have known enough about to check out and other performances that I can’t even remember whether I got the chance to catch or not.
 What I do remember is seeing artists like The Ramones or fiddle-master Vassar Clements, who are no longer with us, and hearing Maceo Parker reflecting in a Q&A session about when he first met and joined James Brown.
-This year/weekend, I don’t plan to attend, because it looks kind of bunk, for the most part, which means that I don’t feel like covering it and am even less interested in paying $60 a day to attend as an average joe — I’m hoping that next year will be more to my liking.
+This year/weekend, I don’t plan to attend, because it looks kind of bunk, for the most part, which means that I don’t feel like covering it for the site and am even less interested in paying $60 a day to attend as an average joe — I’m hoping that next year will be more to my liking.
 The good news is that a one-of-a-kind new release has just been announced from a late artist that brought me one of the most memorable experiences that I ever had at the festival: the inimitable, Tiny Tim.

-For those that are unfamiliar, Tim ( born Herbert Buckingham Khaury ) was a sizable 6′ 1″ figure with long stringy hair, dapper (often plaid) suits, pasty white makeup, and a prominent hooked nose, who’s appearance might best be described as something akin to a much more welcoming version of Danny Devito‘s portrayal of the Penguin in Tim Burton’s Batman Returns stretched in a taffy puller.
-Viewed overwhelmingly as a novelty act, he gained short-lived, albeit widespread, fame in the late-60s, first on Rowan and Martin’s Laugh-In, and then with regular appearance on The Tonigh Show With Johnny Carson, for which he’s best known for playing ukulele and singing the 1929 tune, “Tiptoe Through The Tulips” in his trademark high-pitched warbling falsetto.
-On December 17, 1969, Khaury married his first wife, a 17-year-old by the name of “Miss Vicki,” live on Carson‘s program, a spectacle which drew a massive 40 million viewers.
+For those that are unfamiliar, Tim ( born Herbert Buckingham Khaury ) was a sizable 6′ 1″ figure with long stringy hair, dapper (often plaid) suits, pasty white makeup, and a prominent hooked nose, whose physical appearance might best be described as something akin to a much more welcoming version of Danny Devito‘s portrayal of the Penguin in Tim Burton’s Batman Returns stretched in a taffy puller.
+Viewed overwhelmingly as a novelty act, he achieved short-lived, albeit widespread, fame in the late-60s, first on Rowan and Martin’s Laugh-In, and then with regular appearances on The Tonight Show With Johnny Carson, for which he’s best known for playing ukulele and singing the 1929 tune, “Tiptoe Through The Tulips” in his trademark high-pitched warbling falsetto.
+On December 17, 1969, Khaury married his first wife, a 17-year-old girl by the name of “Miss Vicki,” live on Carson‘s program, a spectacle which drew a massive 40 million viewers.
 Prior to that, he had built somewhat of a cult following in the Greenwich Village scene.
 Lesser known is the fact that he was a brilliant historian that, as his bio on Billboard.com describes it, “possessed an encyclopedic knowledge of vintage American pop and vaudeville songs.”
 They also go on to explain that “he was an avid collector of 78 rpm records and sheet music, and often scoured the New York Public Library’s musical archives for material.”